 My eight-year-old son struggled while learning to read.
-The process of understanding how to figure out unfamiliar words on the page has been a painful process.
+The process of understanding how to figure out unfamiliar words on the page was painful.
 I felt that I had done everything a parent should do to support him: I read aloud to him frequently, made stories exciting, took him on all sorts of trips and adventures to build his schema, and modeled my own love of reading and writing.
-Yet, despite these efforts, my little boy struggled deciphering the printed word.
-After finding a great tutor and calming down, I realized that through helping him learn to read, I learned some important strategies for motivating struggling readers in school.
+Yet, despite these efforts, my little boy struggled to decipher the printed word.
+After finding a great tutor and calming down, I realized that through helping him learn to read, I had learned some important strategies for motivating struggling readers in school.

 Lesson 1: Focus on the Student’s Passions

-As we know, students who are behind typically do not enjoy reading books that are at their “just right level”.
-Many of these children know that they are behind their peers and they feel frustrated.
+As we know, students who are behind typically do not enjoy reading books that are at their “just-right” level.
+Many of these children know that they are behind their peers, and they feel frustrated.
 Their reading interests and cognitive level are well beyond the ideas and concepts in the simple books they need to practice.
-However, I have found that if I focus the students’ reading around his or her passions, then some of this resistance disappears.
-Rosalie Fink studied successful adults who struggled learning to read, and found that many of these adults read and reread books in one subject area when they were children; this consistent reading about one particular topic helped them significantly.
-In order to support our struggling readers at school, we need to help our students find their passions and provide them with lots of different texts in this area.
+However, I have found that if I focus the students’ reading around his or her passions, some of this resistance disappears.
+Rosalie Fink studied successful adults who struggled learning to read, and found that many of them read and reread books in one subject area when they were children; this consistent reading about one particular topic helped them significantly.
+To support our struggling readers at school, we need to help them find their passions and provide them with lots of different texts in those areas.
 Texts that focus on one topic enable the struggling reader to rely heavily on background knowledge about a topic and thus make the reading process more accessible.

-In the classroom, we can help children find their passions and then help them to read just right text in that area.
-In schools, I chat with students about their interests and hobbies, talk with the specialist teachers (music, art, and P.E.) and family members to learn more about the students’ interests.
-Once I know a bit more about the child, I organize books/texts into a topic basket and put that student in charge of caring for this basket.
+In the classroom, we can help children find their passions and then help them read just-right text in that area.
+In schools, I chat with students about their interests and hobbies, and I talk with the specialist teachers (music, art, and P.E.) and family members to learn more about the students’ interests.
+Once I know a bit more about the child, I organize books/texts into a topic basket and put that student in charge of caring for it.
 He or she adds books to the basket and tells other students about these wonderful texts.
 Here are a few examples of some topics/passion baskets, with examples of how certain texts in each were accessed by the reader:

 Dragons and Mythical Creatures